Sharp variational estimates of Stein-Wainger type operators: Abstract

 \section{Abstract}

-For any integer $n \geq 2$, we establish $L^p(\R^n)$ inequalities for the $r$-variations of Stein-Wainger type oscillatory integral operators with general radial phase functions.
+For any integer $n \geq 2$, we establish $L^p(\R^n)$ inequalities for the $r$-variations of Stein-Wainger type oscillatory integral operators with general phase functions.
 These inequalities closely related to Carleson's theorem are sharp, up to endpoints.
 In particular, when the phase function is chosen as $|t|^\A$ with $\A\in (0,1)$, our results provide an affirmative answer to a question posed in Guo-Roos-Yung (Anal.
 PDE, 2020).
-In pursuit of the objective, we use an approach incorporating the method of stationary phase, a square function estimate derived from Seeger's arguments, Stein-Tomas restriction estimates, and a crucial observation enabling the derivation of useful decay estimates near endpoints.
 Furthermore, we obtain the restricted weak type estimates for endpoints in the specific case of homogeneous phase functions.
-As an application of these outcomes, we further extend analogous results to a class of ergodic integral operators.